 ok - and to see if any non compliant proprietary code

-Frontpage or the like [frowny face].
+slipped into my thief's bag [frowny face].
 We here at rjl.us

-like things to be accessible).
+like things to be accessible.
 Photoshop helps with the

 post-scanning photo operations, and the fantastic